-- I experience any or all of the common symptoms associated with COVID-19 (Coronavirus) namely: - " Cough this can be any kind of cough, not just dry - " Fever temperature 38 degrees Celsius (100 degrees Fahrenheit) or above - " Shortness of breath or breathing difficulties - " Loss or change to sense of smell or taste this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal - " If I have travelled outside of Ireland within a country that is not included in the EU Traffic Lights Approach to Travel in the preceding 14 days - If I have been in contact with, or in the immediate vicinity of any person subsequently displaying COVID-19 symptoms, confirmed or not - If I have been advised by a Doctor to self-isolate or cocoon - If I am awaiting COVID-19 test results
+- I experience any or all of the common symptoms associated with COVID-19 (Coronavirus) namely: - " Cough this can be any kind of cough, not just dry - " Fever temperature 38 degrees Celsius (100 degrees Fahrenheit) or above - " Shortness of breath or breathing difficulties - " Loss or change to sense of smell or taste this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal - If I have travelled outside of Ireland within a country that is on Ireland's high risk category 2 countries / designated states list in the preceding 14 days before arriving into Ireland - If I have been in contact with, or in the immediate vicinity of any person subsequently displaying COVID-19 symptoms, confirmed or not - If I have been advised by a Doctor or Contact Tracing to self-isolate or restrict my movements - If I am awaiting COVID-19 test results

+If diagnosed with COVID-19, I undertake to not enter UCD campus facilities, or attend UCD organised events, until my doctor has advised that it is safe to do so.
 If I am a UCD resident, I will not leave my accommodation to attend class or use any University facilities until such time as I have been advised by a doctor that it is safe for me to do so.